robmoffat/k9/docs/sprints/plan.md

 - Grid layout for Glyphs (i.e. layout=grid )
 - Removing @Ignores
+- Containers - allowed leaving edges. (brought in as needed to fix errors)

 [Sprint Notes](sprint_013.md)

 ### SVG As The Output Format

 - In order that we can properly take advantage of fills, we need to start using SVG as the output format.
+- "Common" section of the diagram, containing things to reference.
 - this means converting our displayers to use SVG rather than Graphics2D.
 - Better to get this out of the way early.
+- Update test results to check SVG, where necessary.
+Don't use this for all tests, just some.
+- Split tests into planarization, orth, compaction, display so we can add SVG to the display ones only.

 [Sprint Notes](sprint_011.md)